aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

 1. Create a new empty project using Maven for Lab 5.
 See [Lab 1](../Lab1/CS167-Lab1.md) for more details.
 2. Import your project into IntelliJ IDEA.
 3. Copy the file `$SPARK_HOME/conf/log4j.properties.template` to your project directory under `src/main/resources/log4j.properties`.
 This allows you to see internal Spark log messages when you run in IntelliJ IDEA.
+  * Manually create `src/main/resources` if it does not exist.
 4. Place the two sample files in your project home directory.
 5. In `pom.xml` add the following configuration.